Anmol685/ParcelPilot-AI/README.md

 GEMINI_API_KEY=YOUR_GEMINI_API_KEY
 ```

 > **Note:** Generate your API key from Google AI Studio.
 Never commit your actual API key to GitHub.
-The hosted Streamlit app stores it securely using Streamlit Secrets.
+The hosted Streamlit app uses Streamlit Secrets to store it securely.

 ### 4. Run the Application